Visually Descriptive Language Model for Vector Graphics Reasoning: Experiments

 Figure~\ref{fig:downstream_tasks} shows simplified input and output examples for each task.
 Full prompts can be found in Appendix~\ref{sec_app:full_prompts}.
 To reduce the cost of evaluating proprietary models, we randomly sample a subset of 100 instances for each task.
 We consider a zero-shot evaluation setting for all tasks.
-Note that the SVG-to-\blabbr{} model in \ours{} is trained purely on synthesized task-agnostic data and has not seen any downstream tasks.
+Note that the SVG-to-\blabbr{} model in \ours{} is trained purely on synthesized task-agnostic data.